Doctors in the Netherlands can no longer be prosecuted for carrying out euthanasia on dementia patients who have previously given written consent.

 The doctor slipped a sedative into the woman’s coffee to relax her before administering the lethal injection.

-During the assisted suicide, the patient awoke and started to to resist the procedure causing the doctor to ask the family for help in holding down the vulnerable woman down while they finished the procedure.
+During the assisted suicide, the patient awoke and started to resist the procedure causing the doctor to ask the family for help in holding down the vulnerable woman down while they finished the procedure.

 In the court case that followed, prosecutors argued the doctor did not properly consult with the 74-year-old patient.